andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 - Doing merges more frequently reduces the risk of a nasty merge, which both cuts out the bad surprises that this brings and reduces the overall fear of merging.
 - If conflicts arise in the code, high-frequency integration discovers them quickly, before they lead to those nasty integration problems.

 The clear downside of Continuous Integration is that it lacks the closure of that climactic integration to mainline.
 It's a risk if a team isn't good at keeping a Healthy Branch.
 Keeping all the commits of a feature together also makes it possible to make a late decision on whether to include a feature in an upcoming release.
 While feature flags allow features to be switched on or off from the users' perspective, the code for the feature is still in the product.
-Teams who want to do ==Continuous Integration must develop a strong testing regimen so they can be confident that mainline remains healthy even with many integrations a day==.
-This prerequisite does mean that ==Feature Branching is better for teams that don't force a Healthy Branch and require release branches to stabilize code before release==.
+Teams who want to do <mark>Continuous Integration must develop a strong testing regimen so they can be confident that mainline remains healthy even with many integrations a day</mark>.
+This prerequisite does mean that <mark>Feature Branching is better for teams that don't force a Healthy Branch and require release branches to stabilize code before release</mark>.

-While the size and uncertainty of merges is the most obvious problem with ==Feature Branching, the biggest problem with it may be that it can deter refactoring==.
+While the size and uncertainty of merges is the most obvious problem with <mark>Feature Branching, the biggest problem with it may be that it can deter refactoring</mark>.
 Refactoring is at its most effective when it's done regularly and with little friction.
 Refactoring will introduce conflicts, if these conflicts aren't spotted and resolved quickly, merging gets fraught.
-Refactoring thus works best with a high frequency of integration, so it's no surprise that it became popular as part of [Extreme Programming](https://martinfowler.com/bliki/ExtremeProgramming.html) which also has Continuous Integration as one of the original practices. ==Feature Branching also discourages developers from making changes that aren't seen as part of the feature being built==, which undermines the ability of refactoring to steadily improve a code base.
+Refactoring thus works best with a high frequency of integration, so it's no surprise that it became popular as part of [Extreme Programming](https://martinfowler.com/bliki/ExtremeProgramming.html) which also has Continuous Integration as one of the original practices. <mark>Feature Branching also discourages developers from making changes that aren't seen as part of the feature being built</mark>, which undermines the ability of refactoring to steadily improve a code base.

 > We found that having branches or forks with very short lifetimes (less than a day) before being merged into trunk, and less than three active branches in total, are important aspects of continuous delivery, and all contribute to higher performance.
 So does merging code into trunk or master on a daily basis.
 >